njtl/qa36m_pom/src/test/resources/testcases.md

 3. Press Save button
 4. Press on Contacts link
 5. Find line with contact data
 *Expected results:*
 1. Add contact form appeared, Save button is disabled
 2. Save button is active
 3. New page is opened -- Contact info, First name and last name fields contain data from Step 2
 4. Contacts page is opened
 5. New contact is in the bottom of the list

+Bug report:

+Summary:
+New created contact didn't appear at the bottom of the Contacts list *Pre-conditions:* Logged in as test@gmail.com, Contacts page is opened

+Steps to reproduce:
+1. Click on Add new contact link
+2. Enter "Name +" current datetime as a first name, "Second name" + current datetime as a last name, enter current datetime as About.
+3. Press Save button
+4. Press on Contacts link
+5. Find line with contact data

+Expected results:
+3. New page is opened -- Contact info, First name and last name fields contain data from Step 2
+5. New contact is in the bottom of the list

+Actual results:
+5. New contact is not at the bottom of the list

+Priority:
+Severity: Minor | 2
+Screenshot / attachment: screenshot.jpg / recording
+Logs: .../logs.txt
+TC_id: tc_c1 / automated
+Component: webportal / Contacs list
+Product: Phonebook
+Version: 8.9.102
+Product Line:
+Environment: MacOS 11 Chrome 109

 *ID*: tc_c2